HBana1ytics/STARTUPS-SUCCESS-AND-FAILURE-ANALYSIS-/README.md

  ABOUT THE PROJECT/ THE ROADMAP:

 The "startups_dataset.csv" file is the original file, the dataset used for the analysis which is "Startups Success/Fail Dataset from Crunchbase".
 [Credit and License: Community Data License Agreement – Sharing, Version 1.0.
 I have used MQSQL for all the cleaning, transformation and analysis so "startups" from "new_schema_startups_project.startups" is the uploaded, transfomed and analysed dataset in MYSQL.
-The questions and toppics focussed on the analysis are mentioned below:
+The questions and topics focussed on the analysis are mentioned below:

 1. Demographic analysis: Analyze the distribution of startups based on geographic location, industry, and funding amount.